dmbarbour/glas/docs/GlasProgNamespaces.md

 ## Proposed AST

         type NSOp
-              = mx:(List of NSOp)                   # mixin (sequence)
+              = mx:(List of NSOp)                   # mixin
               | ns:NSOp                             # namespace
               | df:(Map of Name to Def)             # definitions
-              | rn:(Map of Prefix to Prefix)        # rename
+              | rw:(Map of Prefix to Prefix)        # rewrite defs
-              | mv:(Map of Prefix to Prefix)        # move
+              | mv:(Map of Prefix to Prefix)        # move defs
-              | rm:(Map of Prefix to unit)          # remove
+              | rm:(Map of Prefix to unit)          # remove defs
-              | tl:(NSOp, Map of Prefix to Prefix)  # translate
+              | at:(Prefix, NSOp)                   # targeted op

-        type Name = Binary                          # assumed prefix unique type Prefix = Binary                        # empty up to full Name type Map = specialized trie                 # see below!
+        type Name = Binary                          # assumed prefix unique type Prefix = Binary                        # empty up to full Name type Map = specialized trie                 # essential! see below! type Opt T = List of T, max length one      # keeping it simple

-## Overview

-A mixin (mx) applies a sequence of operations (NSOp) to a tacit namespace.
-Basic operations include introducing definitions (df) and renaming (rn), moving (mv), and removing (mv) definitions.
-The translate (tl) and namespace (ns) operations are somewhat more sophisticated.
+* mixin (mx) - apply a sequence of operations to the tacit namespace
+* namespace (ns) - evaluate NSOp (usually mx) in context of empty namespace, evaluating to definitions (df).
+This could be evaluated eagerly at AST construction time, so this operation is mostly about deferring costs and lazy evaluation.
+* definitions (df) - add definitions to tacit namespace.
+It's an error if a name has two different definitions, but it's okay to assign the same definition many times.
+* rewrite (rw) - modify names within definitions in tacit namespace, based on longest matching prefix
+* move (mv) - move definitions in tacit namespace, based on longest matching prefix
+* remove (rm) - remove definitions in tacit namespace, essentially a move to `/dev/null`.
+* targeted op (at) - modify an NSOp (usually mx) to operate on a different prefix.

+## Common Usage Patterns

+* A basic 'rename' involves both 'mv' and 'rw' operations with the same Map.
-To 'override' a definition can be expressed as a short sequence of basic operations: rename `foo^ => foo^^` to open a space, move `foo => foo^`, then define `foo` with reference to `foo^`.
-Alternatively, we could remove `foo` if we don't reference the prior definition.
-The programming language syntax should concisely capture common patterns including override, shadowing, private definitions, and hierarchical composition.
+* To 'override' `foo`, we rename prefix `foo^ => foo^^` to open space, move `foo => foo^` so we can access the prior (aka 'super') definition, then define `foo` with optional reference to `foo^`.
+Alternatively, we could remove then redefine `foo` if we don't need the old version.

-The translate operator (tl) is an adverb, modifying an NSOp to apply to a different context.
-This is the basis for abstraction and reuse of mixins.
-For example, we could define a reusable mixin in terms of 'src.' and 'dst.' prefixes, then translate those to the actual target.
-The common case is to translate the empty prefix to apply a mixin to a hierarchical component.

-The namespace operator (ns) represents a set of definitions (df) programmatically as an operation (NSOp, usually mx) on an initially empty namespace.
-To apply 'ns', evaluate to 'df' then apply that.
-The namespace operator allows a little laziness.

-## Composing Renames for Performance

-The `rn:(Map of Prefix to Prefix)` operation represents an atomic set of renames.
-Atomicity is mostly relevant for cyclic renames, i.e. we could rename `{ foo => bar, bar => baz, baz => foo }` in a single step.
-To perform a rename, for each name, we'll find the longest matching prefix in the map and apply the rewrite.
-For example, if our rename map is `{ f => xy, foo => z }` then we'd rewrite names `four => xyor` and `foobar => zbar`.

-It is feasible to compose these rewrites.
-For example, `{ bar => fo }` followed by `{ f => xy, foo => z }` can compose to `{ bar => xyo, baro => z, f => xy, foo => z }`.

-Essentially, we must handle every prefix that `fo` might participate in, which is why we introduce two rules: `bar => xyo` and `baro => z`.
-In the general case, this will multiply the number of rules, which is expensive.
-But, in practice, renames on partial names will almost always be aligned with the hierarchical namespace, e.g. `foo.` and `bar.`, and such renames would rarely multiply.

-The benefit of composing renames, then, is that we can reduce the number of times we walk definitions.
-Whether this is a big deal depends on whether the definitions are big.
-We could also compose moves, but the benefit is negligible.
+* To 'shadow' `foo`, we rename prefix `foo^ => foo^^` to open space, *rename* `foo => foo^` so existing references to `foo` are preserved, then define `foo` with optional reference to `foo^`.
+* To model 'private' definitions, we prefix private definitions with '~', then we systematically rename '~' in context of inheritance.
+The syntax doesn't need to provide direct access to '~'.
+* To treat mixins as functions, we can introduce some conventions for naming a mixin's parameters and results as hierarchical components that can be provided and extracted with sufficient syntactic sugar.
+* To model hierarchical composition, add a prefix to everything (via 'at') then provide any missing dependencies via rename or delegation.
+This is object capability secure, i.e. the hierarchical component cannot access anything that is not provided to it.

 ## Specialized Map Type

 I propose to encode the map as a trie (a tree where paths encode a bitstring), expanding the binary Name or Prefix to a prefix-unique trie key in a simple way:

         toTrieKey (Byte, Bytes) = 0b1:(toOctet Byte):(toTrieKey Bytes)
         toTrieKey ()            = 0b0

-In case of rename (rn), move (mv), or translate (tl) we leverage this structure to efficiently determine the longest matching prefix that is substituted by a rename.
-For definitions (df) the map is more convenient than a 'dict' for iteration and detection of prefix uniqueness errors.
-For removes (rm) the extra structure of the map isn't directly useful, but consistency is convenient.
+The value is not modified, and simply follows the trie key.
+We can easily find the longest matching prefix for any given name.

+## Composition of Move and Rewrite

+The maps in 'mv' and 'rw' represent atomic sets of rewrites.
+This atomicity is mostly relevant for cyclic renames, i.e. we could rename `{ foo => bar, bar => baz, baz => foo }` in a single step to avoid name collisions.
+This does imply we cannot casually separate operations into smaller steps.

+However, it is feasible to compose sequential rewrites and moves.
+For example, `{ bar => fo }` followed by `{ f => xy, foo => z }` can compose to `{ bar => xyo, baro => z, f => xy, foo => z }`.
+In this case, we must handle the case where 'fo' has a longer matching suffix 'foo', resulting in us adding a special rule for 'baro'.
+In practice, increasing the number of rules should be rare due to alignment of rewrites with hierarchical application structure.

+The main motive for this composition is performance: we can reduce the number of times we walk definitions.
+This is most relevant when definitions are very large, or when there are very many definitions.
+However, it isn't strictly necessary.

 ## Prefix Unique Names

 This AST assumes names are prefix unique, meaning no name is a prefix of another name.
-Prefix uniqueness is trivial to achieve in practice: the front-end compiler can simply reserve byte to terminate names, typically the NULL byte, and disallow use of this byte within names.
+Prefix uniqueness is trivial to achieve in practice, e.g. the front-end compiler can add a suffix (such as the NULL character) to defined names

 This assumption simplifies the namespace AST because the prefix-oriented operations can also be applied to specific names.
-We can detect prefix uniqueness violations when merging definitions (df), or when applying any prefix operation (rn, rm, mv, tl with prefix longer than a name).
+We can detect prefix uniqueness violations when merging definitions (df), or when applying any prefix operation (rw, rm, mv, tl with prefix longer than a name).

 ## Unambiguous Definitions and Multiple Inheritance

-To help detect accidental name collisions in context of multiple inheritance, we'll treat it as an ambiguity error when a name is assigned two or more different definitions.
+To detect accidental name collisions in context of moves, renames, and multiple inheritance, we'll treat it as an ambiguity error when a name is assigned two or more different definitions.
 To override, the prior definition must first be explicitly moved or removed.
-To shadow a definition, the prior definition must first be renamed.
+To shadow a word, the prior definition must be renamed.

 However, it is unambiguous if the same definition is assigned to a name many times.
-And redundant expression can be leveraged as a lightweight verification that an interface has the same 'meaning' to all participants.
-In this case the 'meaning' would be encoded as documentation and type annotations.
+And we can leverage redundant expression as a lightweight verification of interfaces, i.e. that multiple components sharing an interface have the same expectations based on matching documentation or type annotations.

-To simplify local reasoning, the programming language should syntactically distinguish defining, overriding, and shadowing names based on keywords.
-Make programmer assumptions explicit.
+*Note:* I think it's best if the programming language explicitly represents user expectations, i.e. whether we are introducing, overriding, or shadowing a definition.

 ## Rewrite Semantics

 We can define NSOp based on a rewrite semantics.
-All rewrites are bidirectional, but are written in the direction of simplifying things.
+All rewrites are bidirectional, but are written in a direction that leads to a complete evaluation of a namespace.

+    mx:(A ++ (mx:Ops, B)) => mx:(A ++ (Ops ++ B))     # flatten mx
     mx:[Op] => Op                                     # singleton mx

-    mx:(A ++ (mx:Ops, B)) => mx:(A ++ (Ops ++ B))     # flatten mx
-    ns:df:Defs => df:Defs                             # namespace eval
-    ns:mx:(rn:Any, Ops) => ns:mx:Ops                  # rename on empty ns
+    ns:mx:(rw:_, Ops) => ns:mx:Ops                    # rewrite on empty
-    ns:mx:(rm:Any, Ops) => ns:mx:Ops                  # remove on empty ns
+    ns:mx:(rm:_, Ops) => ns:mx:Ops                    # remove on empty
-    ns:mx:(mv:Any, Ops) => ns:mx:Ops                  # move on empty ns
+    ns:mx:(mv:_, Ops) => ns:mx:Ops                    # move on empty
+    ns:df:Defs => df:Defs                             # eval ns

+    df:[] => mx:[]                                    # empty df
     ns:mx:[] => mx:[]                                 # empty ns
-    df:[] => mx:[]                                    # empty df
     rm:[] => mx:[]                                    # no-op rm
-    rn:[] => mx:[]                                    # no-op rn
+    rw:[] => mx:[]                                    # no-op rw
     mv:[] => mx:[]                                    # no-op mv
     tl:(Op, []) => Op                                 # no-op tl
-    tl:(mx:[], Any)                                   # translate empty

     # translations
     tl:(mx:(Op, Ops), RN) =>                          # distribute tl
       mx:[tl:(Op, RN), tl:(mx:Ops, RN)]
+    tl:(mx:[], Any) => mx:[]                          # completed tl

-    tl:(df:Defs, RN) => ns:mx:[df:Defs, rn:RN]        # translate df
+    tl:(df:Defs, RN) => ns:mx:[df:Defs, rw:RN]        # translate df
-    tl:(ns:Op, RN) => ns:mx:[Op, rn:RN]               # translate ns
+    tl:(ns:Op, RN) => ns:mx:[Op, rw:RN]               # translate ns
-    tl:(rn:RN, Any) => rn:RN
+    tl:(rw:RN, RN') => rw:(meeRN
     tl:(mv:MV, Any) => mv:MV
     tl:(rm:RM, Any) => rm:RM

     # in context of mx
       # shorthand 'A B C' = 'mx:(LHS++[A,B,C]++RHS)'

+      # namespace partial eval
+      ns:(Ops ++ [df:Defs]) => ns:Ops df:Defs
+      ns:(Ops ++ [ns:Ops']) => ns:Ops ns:Ops'

+      # commutativity of definitions
+      ns:Ops ns:Ops'   => ns:Ops'  ns:Ops
+      ns:Defs
+      df:Defs df:Defs' => df:Defs' df:Defs

       # basic joins
       df:A df:B => df:(union(A,B))                    # join defs
       rm:A rm:B => rm:(union(A,B))                    # join removes
-      rn:A rn:B => rn:(A++B)                          # join renames
+      rw:A rw:B => rw:(A++B)                          # join renames
       mv:A mv:B => mv:(A++B)                          # join moves

       # manipulate definitions
-      df:Defs rn:Renames =>  rn:Renames df:(apply Renames to Defs)
+      df:Defs rw:Renames =>  rw:Renames df:(apply Renames to Defs)
-      df:Defs rm:Removes =>  rn:Removes df:(apply Removes to Defs)
+      df:Defs rm:Removes =>  rw:Removes df:(apply Removes to Defs)
-      df:Defs mv:Moves   =>  rn:Moves   df:(apply Moves to Defs)
+      df:Defs mv:Moves   =>  rw:Moves   df:(apply Moves to Defs)